Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Experiments

 \subsection{Student (CTM) beats teacher (DM) -- Quantitative Analysis}

-We evaluate CTM on CIFAR-10 and ImageNet $64\times 64$, using the pre-trained diffusion checkpoints from EDM for CIFAR-10 and CM for ImageNet as the teacher models.
+We evaluate CTM on CIFAR-10 and ImageNet $64\times 64$, using the pre-trained diffusion checkpoints from EDM (CIFAR-10) and CM (ImageNet) as the teacher models.
 We adopt EDM's training configuration for $\mathcal{L}_{\text{DSM}}(\bm{\theta})$ and employ StyleGAN-XL's~\citep{sauer2022stylegan} discriminator for $\mathcal{L}_{\text{GAN}}(\bm{\theta},\bm{\eta})$.
-During training, we employ adaptive weights $\lambda_{\text{DSM}}$ and $\lambda_{\text{GAN}}$, inspired by VQGAN~\citep{esser2021taming} to balance DSM and GAN losses with the CTM loss.
-For both datasets, we utilize the DDPM architecture.
-For CIFAR-10, we take EDM's implementation; and for ImageNet, CM's implementation is used.
-On top of these architectures, we incorporate $s$-information via auxiliary temporal embedding with positional embedding~\citep{vaswani2017attention}, and add this embedding to the $t$-embedding.
-This training setup (Appendix \ref{sec:implementation}), along with the deterministic sampling ($\gamma=0$), allows CTM's generation to outperform teacher models with NFE $1$ and achieve SOTA FIDs with NFE $2$.
+For student, we use EDM's DDPM++ implementation on CIFAR-10; and CM's ADM implementation on ImageNet.
+In addition to these default architectures, we incorporate $s$-information via auxiliary temporal embedding with positional embedding~\citep{vaswani2017attention}, and add this embedding to the $t$-embedding.
+We minimally change the CM's design to comply the previous implementation, and we list important modifications in Table~\ref{tab:implementation} in Appendix~\ref{appendix:training_details}: 1) We find that a large $\mu$ for stop-gradient EMA significantly stabilizes the adversarial training; 2) We evaluate the model performance with student EMA rate of 0.999; 3) we reuse the skip connection and output scaling of the pre-trained diffusion model to our neural output modeling: $g_{\bm{\theta}}(\mathbf{x}_{t},t,s)=c_{\text{skip}}(t)\mathbf{x}_{t}+c_{\text{out}}(t)\text{NN}_{\bm{\theta}}(\mathbf{x}_{t},t,s)$, where $\text{NN}_{\bm{\theta}}$ is a neural network.
+The selection of $c_{\text{skip}}$ and $c_{\text{out}}$ ensures that the initialized $g_{\bm{\theta}}(\mathbf{x}_{t},t,t)$ closely aligns with the pre-trained denoiser, with slight random noise introduced from the $s$-embedding.
+Reusing $c_{\text{skip}}$ and $c_{\text{out}}$ directs the student network to focus on training long jumps while preserving the accuracy of small jumps (via $\mathcal{L}_{\text{DSM}}$) from the initial training phase.
+Consequently, achieving good performance requires only 100K iterations (10x faster) for CIFAR-10 and 30K iterations (20x faster) for ImageNet, compared to corresponding baselines.